chiizujin/edsa/previous_updates.md

+**2025-08-31**
+- New agents: Frisky Fruit and Calming Clouds.
+Agents to assist with population control.
+- Added "disappointment" stimulus to Selective Force Field's push-back.

 **2025-08-29**
 - Updated C3-in-DS Ettin Desert.
 See the *readme.txt* file for details.
 - Changed agent classifier of Gadget Shelf to avoid a clash.